Firecrawl efficiently crawls websites to extract comprehensive data while bypassing blockers. The process:

-2. Recursive Traversal: Recursively follows each link to uncover all subpages.
+2. Traversal: Recursively follows links to find all subpages

-This method guarantees an exhaustive crawl and data collection from any starting URL.
+This ensures thorough data collection from any starting URL.

 Crawling